cheahengsoon/learn-azure/modules/module-3/walkthrough.md

  ![](/modules/module-3/images/success_login.png)

 5. To authorize individual endpoints, all we have to do is add an `AuthorizeAttribute` to the `TableController`s we wish to restrict access to.
+If we wanted to secure specific endpoints (such as POSTing new data), while allowing others to remain unauthenticated, you can apply the attribute at the method level.
 Repeat for `EmployeesController` and `TimelineItemsController`.

  ```csharp
     [Authorize]